Marit Bjørgen: World Cup

 Marit Bjørgen initially excelled at the sprint events, and seven victories in that event was enough to give her second place overall in the 2003–04 FIS Cross-Country World Cup season.
 However, in the 2004–05 season, Bjørgen became an accomplished distance skier.

 On 19 March 2006 in Sapporo, Japan, Bjørgen claimed her second FIS World Cup title.
 Bjørgen led the overall World Cup by 66 points, ahead of Canada's Beckie Scott going into the final race of the season, the 2 x 7.5 km double pursuit.
 Scott needed to win the race and for Bjørgen to finish no higher than eighth to claim the title.
 Scott did win the race but Bjørgen came fourth, winning the crystal globe with 1036 points to Scott's 1020.
-Bjørgen also won the sprint title for the season, 6 points ahead of Norway's Ella Gjømle, making the 2005–06 season the fourth season in a row that Bjørgen has won the sprint title.
+Bjørgen also won the sprint title for the season, 6 points ahead of Norway's Ella Gjømle, making the 2005–06 season the fourth season in a row that Bjørgen won the sprint title.
 Bjørgen finished the distance standings in fourth place, 108 points behind Russia's Julija Tchepalova.

 Bjørgen made the podium eight times during the 2005–06 season, six of them in first place, one second and one third place.
 Bjørgen now has 70 podium finishes, 46 of them in first place, 13 in second and 11 in third.
 22 of her victories have been in the sprint, which is by far her most successful event.
-Seven of these victories were in the 2003–04 season and they have decreased in the past few seasons whilst her results in the other disciplines have improved.
+Seven of these victories were in the 2003–04 season and they had decreased in the previous few seasons whilst her results in the other disciplines improved.
 She has nine victories in the 10 km and seven in the pursuit.
 Her four other victories have been in longer races (30 km. and Vasaloppet).

 Bjørgen has competed in the World Cup since 2000, when she finished the season in 53rd place overall and 48th in the sprints.
-The season after she finished the overall season in 32nd and the sprint in 36th.
-The season after however (2002–03) she won the sprint title and finished in 6th place overall.
+The season after, she finished the overall season in 32nd and the sprint in 36th.
+The following season (2002–03), she won the sprint title and finished in 6th place overall.
 The 2003–04 season was Bjørgen's best season up until that time when she again won the sprint title, and came 11th in the distance standings, finishing the season in 2nd place behind Gabriella Paruzzi.
 In the 2004–05 season she won all the titles, and again won the overall and sprint title in 2005–06.

 In 2011–12 she claimed the overall title for the third time, ahead of Poland's Justyna Kowalczyk.

 In 2015 Bjørgen won her first Tour de Ski after nine attempts, defeating reigning champion and compatriot Therese Johaug by over one and a half minutes.